Cavender-Bares-Lab/Data-management-lab/README.md

 ### Instructions for the webpage

 This webpage was created using RStudio, MkDocs, and Rmarkdown.
 In order to build the page you need to have them installed in your computer.
-Please follow this [instructions](https://ronnyhdez.github.io/blog/posts/2021-12-11-usingmkdocsrmd/) for more details.
+Please follow these [instructions](https://ronnyhdez.github.io/blog/posts/2021-12-11-usingmkdocsrmd/) for more details.